thisislawatts/example-jobs/Senior Customer Success Engineer.md

-Customer Success Engineer
+Senior Customer Success Engineer
 ---

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><strong>Location: Austin or US Remote</strong></p>
+<p><strong>Location: US West Region (Remote)</strong></p>
-<p><span style="font-weight: 400;">We’re looking for a self-driven, customer-focused, and technically savvy Customer Success Engineer (CSE) to join our Customer Success team to help retain and grow Snyk’s most strategic customers by driving wide-scale adoption of our platform and products across development teams and providing best-in-class technical advisory and consultancy.</span></p>
+<p><span style="font-weight: 400;">We’re looking for a self-driven, customer-focused, and technically savvy Senior Customer Success Engineer (CSE) to join our Customer Success team to help retain and grow Snyk’s most strategic customers by driving wide-scale adoption of our platform and products across development teams and providing best-in-class technical advisory and consultancy.</span></p>
 <p><span style="font-weight: 400;">A Snyk CSE is a key member of our Customer Success Organization who is a product expert focused on maximizing customer value and deeply integrating within the customer DevSecOps ecosystem, ultimately making them sticky with Snyk and successful in their mission of shipping secure cloud native applications.</span></p>
 <p><strong>Here at Snyk, you’ll spend your time:</strong></p>
 <ul>